Jack Ritchie

-John George Reitci (February 26, 1922 – April 25, 1983) was an American writer of detective fiction who wrote under the name Jack Ritchie.
-Although he wrote one novel, he was primarily known for his vast output of short stories.
+John George Reitci (February 26, 1922 – April 25, 1983) was an American writer, primarily known for his vast output of crime fiction short stories under the pen name Jack Ritchie.
+He completed one novel shortly before his death; it was published posthumously in 1987.

 Personal life

 Early life

 Jack Ritchie was born in a room behind his father's tailor shop in Milwaukee, Wisconsin on February 26, 1922.
-After leaving high school, Ritchie was a student at the Milwaukee State Teachers College.
-During the Second World War, he enlisted in the U.S. army and was stationed in the Central Pacific for two years, serving for much of that period on the island of Kwajalein.
+After attending Boys Technical High School, Ritchie enrolled at the Milwaukee State Teachers College for two years.
+During the Second World War, he enlisted or was drafted into the United States Army in 1942 and was stationed in the Central Pacific for two years, serving for much of that period on the island of Kwajalein.
 It was here that he first discovered crime and mystery fiction.
-To pass the time, he read a large amount of mystery books and it was through this that he grew to love the genre.
+To pass the time, he read many mystery books and it was through this that he grew to love the genre.